 Current liabilities are paid with current assets.

+Let's get to the excel sheet!
 The following formula is used to calculate working capital:

 Net working capital = current assets - current liabilities